What are the best web browsers for Mac?

 Brave

-Brave is the new kid on the block in this list.
-It’s a Chromium-based, privacy-focused browser that blocks trackers and invasive ads by default.
-It also has a VPN, though, unlike Opera, you’ll have to pay a monthly fee to use it.
 It also has a built-in crypto wallet.
 That wallet is used in Brave’s most innovative feature, Brave Rewards.
-This feature allows you to earn tokens for enabling and viewing adverts.
+It allows you to earn tokens for enabling and viewing adverts.
 You can control which ads you want to see.
 And you can use the tokens to reward websites whose content you’ve enjoyed.
 Brave also has its own independent search engine that’s privacy-focused and a video conferencing tool.

-Brave doesn’t have as many features as the other browsers on this list, but it stands out by trying to do things differently.
+Brave doesn’t have as many features as other browsers on this list, but it stands out by trying to do things differently.
 If privacy and getting rid of adverts are your main criteria in a browser, it’s well worth checking out.

 There are lots of web browsers available for Mac.
 So many that deciding which is the best browser for Mac is a tricky task.
 Most use Safari by default because it’s there.
 And it’s great.
 But browsers like Opera and Vivaldi have lots to offer.
 And Chrome and Edge offer good integration with Google and Microsoft products.
 Read the guide above, download the ones you like the sound of, and give them a try.